Join InterNations

 • counterfeit goods and money;

-• medicines containing Pseudoephedrine;
+• medicines containing pseudoephedrine (like nasal decongestants);

-• obscene materials;
+• obscene materials.

 Items that are restricted by Japanese customs include:

-• no more than one month’s supply of medicines that are prescription drugs;
+• no more than one month’s supply of medicines that are prescription drugs

-• no more than two-month’s supply of medicines that are non-prescription drugs (this may even include items such as shampoos, hair dye, toothpaste, and other toiletries);
+• no more than two-month’s supply of medicines that are non-prescription drugs (this may even include items such as shampoos, hair dye, toothpaste, and other toiletries)

 • no more than 24 units of cosmetic products

-• up to three bottles of alcoholic beverages (up to 760 ml per bottle);
+• up to three bottles of alcoholic beverages (up to 760 ml per bottle)

-• any item whose price exceeds 200,000 JPY (1,800 USD).
+• any single item whose price exceeds 200,000 JPY (approx. 1,300 USD)

-In addition to your customs form, you will need the following documents in order to claim your goods:
+Keep in mind that any false declarations can incur substantial punishment.
+In addition to your customs form, you’ll need the following documents in order to claim your goods:

 • your passport